fthebaud/playlists-galore/README.md

 # playlists-galore

+⚠️ Since October 2022 and heroku's billing policy change (no more free account), this app is now deployed as a static front-end on Firebase ⚠️

-The app is visible [here](https://playlists-galore.herokuapp.com).
+The app is accessible at https://playlists-galore.web.app

+~~The app is accessible on [heroku](https://playlists-galore.herokuapp.com).~~

-Built in Typescript with React and Tinyhttp, bundled with Vite, deployed on heroku.
+~~Built in Typescript with React and Tinyhttp, bundled with Vite, deployed on heroku.~~

 ## Development

+⚠️ Only the front-end is maintaine for the moment

 ```sh
 # Install dependencies